Ciel and Sebastian from Black Butler sum just about everything that happened during the murder mystery arc and how it was to the Wordsmith Arther.

 In "Mr. Monk and the Miracle," Monk and Natalie disguise themselves as nuns to sneak into a monastery to rescue a converted Captain Stottlemeyer.
 It's funny because they actually have to harmonize their voices to blend in the summation.
 You get your usual flashback shots, but Monk and Natalie are speaking in emotionless bass voices.
 Natalie sounds like she's trying to do a bass.

-A subversion occurs in an episode of New Tricks, in which one of the squad explains how a suspected arsonist didn't burn down his factory; the explosion and fire was caused by an accident gasleak and a spark from the ringing of his mobile phone, which he had accidentally left behind.
+New Tricks, in which one of the squad explains how a suspected arsonist didn't burn down his factory; the explosion and fire was caused by an accident gasleak and a spark from the ringing of his mobile phone, which he had accidentally left behind.